symfony/symfony-docs/doctrine/multiple_entity_managers.rst

 .. caution::

     One entity can be managed by more than one entity manager.
-This however result in unexpected behavior when extending from ``ServiceEntityRepository`` in your custom repository.
+This however results in unexpected behavior when extending from ``ServiceEntityRepository`` in your custom repository.
 The ``ServiceEntityRepository`` always uses the configured entity manager for that entity.